Generic Name: celecoxib (SEL e KOX ib)

 Since Celebrex is sometimes used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid drinking alcohol.
 It may increase your risk of stomach bleeding.

-Ask a doctor or pharmacist before using any other cold, allergy, or pain medicine.
-Medicines similar to celecoxib are contained in many combination medicines.
-Taking certain products together can cause you to get too much of a certain type of drug Check the label to see if a medicine contains an NSAID (non-steroidal anti-inflammatory drug) such as aspirin, ibuprofen, ketoprofen, or naproxen.
+Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
+Many medicines available over the counter contain aspirin or other medicines similar to celecoxib.
+Taking certain products together can cause you to get too much of this type of medication.
+Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.

 Celebrex side effects

 Get emergency medical help if you have signs of an allergic reaction to Celebrex: sneezing, runny or stuffy nose; wheezing or trouble breathing; hives; swelling of your face, lips, tongue, or throat.